-This wage cap exists in Minnesota, and not in other states which border Rochester and pay considerably higher wages to their executive-level employees as does the school system (which is exempt from this statute) and other large employers.
+This wage cap exists in Minnesota, and not in other states, including those that border Minnesota which can pay considerably higher wages to their executive-level employees as does the school system (which is exempt from this statute) and other large employers.
 This salary compensation cap has proven to have a negative impact on employee retention and recruitment.
 It also compresses the wage scale throughout a local government organization-for example, making it challenging for local governments to hire highly technically-trained professional positions that compete with comparable private sector positions.